-525-535 West Jefferson Street • Springfield, Illinois 62761-0001 • www.dph.illinois.gov

-TO: Illinois Long Term Care Facilities and Assisted Living Facilities, Local Health

-Departments, Local Health Department Administrators, Illinois Department of Public Health

-Long Term Care Regional Contacts

-FROM: Jennifer E. Layden, MD, PhD, Chief Medical Officer and State Epidemiologist

-Debra D. Bryars, MSN, RN, Deputy Director, Office of Health Care Regulation

-RE: Guidelines for the Prevention and Control of Influenza Outbreaks in Illinois Long Term
+TO: Illinois Long Term Care Facilities and Assisted Living Facilities, Local Health Departments, Local Health Department Administrators, Illinois Department of Public Health Long Term Care Regional Contacts FROM: Daniel A. Levad, Acting Deputy Director of Health Care Regulation Dr. Catherine Counard, MD, MPH, IDPH Medical Officer RE: Guidelines for the Prevention and Control of Influenza Outbreaks in Illinois Long Term Care Facilities DATE: October 7, 2020

-Care Facilities

-DATE: October 9, 2019

-The purpose of this memorandum is to provide long-term care facilities (LTCF) and other residential health and living facilities with current guidance for preventing and controlling influenza cases and outbreaks and with information on the reporting requirements in the event of a suspected or confirmed influenza outbreak.
+The purpose of this memorandum is to provide long-term care facilities (LTCF)1 and other residential health and living facilities with current guidance for preventing and controlling influenza cases and outbreaks and with information on the reporting requirements in the event of a suspected or confirmed influenza outbreak.
+Specific guidance pertaining to COVID-19 can be found on the IDPH or CDC websites.
+While notes specific to COVID-19 are mentioned in some sections of this document, the primary intent of this memorandum is to provide guidance for influenza.
+In certain situations, COVID-19 guidance may be more restrictive than the influenza guidance mentioned in this document.
+Facilities should defer to the appropriate guidance for the situation currently occurring in the community and the state, as the more restrictive guidance may be recommended.